Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 - A group of artwork arranged asymmetrically can be placed on wall surfaces that are not a central point of the room.

-- Do make sure that hanging artwork ropes or wires do not show when paintings are hung on walls.
+- Make sure that hanging artwork ropes or wires do not show when paintings are hung on walls.
 It looks so tacky when hanging elements become obvious.

 - Do not hang oil paintings and watercolour paintings in close proximity.
 It will become inharmonious unless they are similar in colour tones.

 - Hanging artwork with vibrant colours next to black and white sketches is inappropriate.
-They must not be placed close together on the same wall to avoid a situation that's odd and inconsistent.
+They must not be placed close together on the same wall to avoid a situation that's odd and inconsistent with picture hanging styles.

 Questions & Answers

 Question: How far above a sofa should art be placed?

 Answer: It will always depend on the size of the art.
 If it's a large size, no more than 40cm from the bottom.
 If it's a smaller size, you can go higher, but try to keep a smaller one at eye-level.